 UTI prepares aspiring automotive professionals with the education they need to succeed in the field.
 With financial aid like grants and scholarships available,10 you can start your education to move toward your dream career.

-UTI’s auto mechanic program is available at 11 campuses across the county.
+UTI’s auto mechanic program is available at campuses nationwide.
 Request information or enroll today.

 Ready to start?
 Click the button, and in 60 seconds you could be on your way to an exciting new career.

 Click the button and tell us what program you're interested in!

 1) UTI is an educational institution and cannot guarantee employment or salary.

 2) For program outcome information and other disclosures, visit www.uti.edu/disclosures.

 10) Financial aid and scholarships are available to those who qualify.
 Awards vary due to specific conditions, criteria and state.